-Climate change isn’t just something that is occurring at ground level, but also high up into the atmosphere – and it will have significant impacts on air travel.
-One of the ways in which it can impact air travel is by increasing the strength and incidence of clear-air turbulence (CAT), one of the leading causes of weather-related aviation incidents.
+Climate change is not just occurring at ground level, but also high up in the atmosphere – and it will have significant impacts on air travel.
+One of the ways in which it can impact air travel is by increasing the strength and incidence of clean-air turbulence (CAT), one of the leading causes of weather-related aviation incidents.

 “Air turbulence is increasing across the globe, in all seasons and at multiple cruising altitudes,” said Paul Williams, Professor of Atmospheric Science at Reading, who led the new study.
 “This problem is only going to worsen as the climate continues to change.”

-The research team called for improved operational CAT forecasts and more efficient use in flight planning, so passengers can get seated and belted in time.
+The research team called for improved operational CAT forecasts and more efficient use in flight planning, to improve passenger safety.

 *Prof Paul Williams will be giving a talk entitled 'Turbulence Ahead!
 How Climate Change Affects Air Travel' at a number of locations across the UK in 2018 - view the schedule here >>

 A YouTube video summarising the study can be viewed here: